mtlynch/mtlynch.io/_posts/2018-12-11-upwork-scammer.md

 classes: wide
 ---

 For years, I've hired software developers, graphic designers, and virtual assistants through a freelancing marketplace called Upwork.
-Some of my hires turned out to be excellent people that I've worked with for years.
-Some are completely unqualified for the job they apply for and I drop them instantly.
-Until a few weeks ago, nobody had attempted to scam me through Upwork, but when I did, I realized how poorly Upwork protects against it.
+Some of my hires turned out to be superstars while others were completely unqualified.

+Until a few weeks ago,I never encountered an outright scammer.
+When I finally did, I realized how poorly Upwork protects clients from fraudulent freelancers.

 # The suspiciously cheap writer

 I needed writers for a nutrition site I'm working on called [Is It Keto](https://isitketo.org).
-Most of the freelance content writers on Upwork who claim English fluency charge in the $30-50.
+Most writers on Upwork who claim fluency in English charge $30-50/hr.
 The high-end writers charge in the $80-150 range.

-That's why I was so surprised to find, [Lizzie](https://www.upwork.com/o/profiles/users/_~019b8bbe4e49ebe61c/), a young American woman charging only $10/hr.
+Imagine my surprise to [Lizzie](https://www.upwork.com/o/profiles/users/_~019b8bbe4e49ebe61c/), a young American woman charging the low, low price of $10/hr.
 She had only a small reputation history on Upwork, but she had 100% perfect reviews.
 Unlike other low-cost writers, her profile was clear, concise, and free of loud grammatical errors.

 {% include image.html file="lizzie-r-profile.png" alt="Screenshot of Lizzie R's Upwork profile page" max_width="715px" img_link="true" fig_caption="Upwork profile for &quot;Lizzie R.&quot;" %}

-I know what you're thinking: too good to be true.
-But I've had several experiences hiring freelancers for surprisingly low rates because they want to build their reputation.

-I decided to hire Lizzie for 5 hours of work.
-If she's terrible, I lose $50.
-If she's good, I find a great freelancer for a low price.
+The cheap price was a red flag but it wasn't conclusive.
+I've worked with a few Upwork freelancers who charge low rates to build up their reputation on the site.

+At the very least, I was curious to see what would happen.

 # Exchanging $50 for a blank document

-I offered Lizzie the job and she was excited to begin.
-I assigned her three reports for Is It Keto, linked her to the instructions, and linked her to a shared Google Doc for her to write the results.
+I offered the job to Lizzie, and she excitedly accepted a few hours later.
+I assigned her three reports, showed her [the instructions](https://docs.google.com/document/d/1Uy19xtf_PFW0LJ2Zj6cSkH2dhHED8PCjHCtup1_IQ_4/edit?usp=sharing), and linked her to a shared Google Doc for her to write the results.

 I confirmed the five hour limit with Lizzie and said that if she wasn't done at the 4.5 hour mark, spend the last 30 minutes collecting what she had so far to share with me.

-The next day, I saw that Lizzie billed the full five hours, but I hadn't received any messages from her.
-That was strange.
-I opened the shared document where she was supposed to write her results and found it untouched.
+The next day, I saw that Lizzie billed the full five hours hadn't sent me any messages.
+The Google Doc of results was empty.

 # Intrusive surveillance to the rescue

-When I checked the hours, I realized that Lizzie had logged her time using Upwork's Work Diary.
-Work Diary is creepy spyware that some clients force their freelancers to install, which records the freelancer's screen and tracks their time.
-I never require it because I find it creepy, but Lizzie had chosen to use it.
-So I now had a bunch of monitoring for what Lizzie was doing in the five hours she was supposedly working for me.
+When I checked the hours, I realized that Lizzie had logged her time using Upwork's Work Diary, the creepy spyware that some clients force their freelancers to install.
+It records the freelancer's screen and tracks their time.

+I never require it because I find it creepy, but Lizzie had elected to use it.
+I didn't have the work I paid for, but I now had  a bunch of monitoring for what Lizzie was doing in the five hours she was supposedly working for me.

 {% include image.html file="workdiary-dashboard.png" alt="Screenshot of Work Diary dashboard" max_width="800px" class="img-border" img_link="true" fig_caption="Overview of Lizzie's activities in Work Diary" %}